Llandudno: Administrative history

 Llandudno was an ancient parish.
 In 1854 Llandudno was made an Improvement Commissioners District.
 The district covered part of the parish of Llandudno and part of the neighbouring parish of Eglwys Rhos.

 Improvement commissioners districts such as Llandudno were converted into urban districts under the Local Government Act 1894.
 The 1894 Act also directed that parishes could no longer straddle district boundaries; the parishes of Llandudno and Eglwys Rhos were therefore both reduced to just cover the parts within the urban district; the parts outside the urban district made a separate parish called Penrhyn.
 A single parish called 'Llandudno-cum-Eglwysrhos' was created in 1905 covering the same area as the urban district.
 The urban district's name remained 'Llandudno', with 'Llandudno-cum-Eglwysrhos' being the name of the single civil parish the district contained.
 The urban district and parish were enlarged in 1934 to absorb the Penhryn and part of the abolished parish of Llangystennin (the rest of which, around Llandudno Junction, went to the borough of Conwy).

 The urban district council built Llandudno Town Hall to serve as its headquarters in 1902.
 In 1974 the urban district was abolished, with the area becoming a community within the Aberconwy district in the new county of Gwynedd.
 Further local government reform in 1996 saw the area become part of the principal area of Conwy County Borough.

-Llandudno falls under the UK parliamentary constituency of Bangor Aberconwy, whose is represented by the Labour MP Claire Hughes, and the Senedd constituency of Aberconwy, whose MS is the Conservative Janet Finch-Saunders.
+Llandudno falls under the UK parliamentary constituency of Bangor Aberconwy, whose is represented by the Labour MP Claire Hughes, and fell under the Senedd constituency of Aberconwy until 2026 after the 2024 Senedd Reforms.
+As of the May 2026 election, Llandudno is a part of the larger constituency of Bangor Conwy Môn and is represented by MS Rhun ap Iorwerth (Plaid Cymru), Helen Jenner (Reform UK), Mair Rowlands (PC), Elfed Williams (PC), John Clark (Ref) and Janet Finch-Saunders (Conservative).
+On the 7th of May 2026, Rhun Ap Iowerth, the leader of Plaid Cymru was elected to represent this constituency and was subsequently appointed as First Minister for Wales (Prif Weinidog [Welsh]) on the 12th May 2026 and ended the Labour's century long electoral dominance in Wales.
+The results of this election were announced in Venue Cymru in Llandudno on the 8th of May 2026.
 It falls under the North Wales electoral region.